aewshopping/repo-blog/base/notes/eleventy-generate-readme-from-repo-files.md

 ## Prevent build of your notes files

 Eleventy will turn all of your markdown notes files into html pages by default.
-We want to prevent it building any pages except the readme file.
+I want to prevent it building any pages except the readme file.

 To do this we need to apply add `permalinks: false` entry to the front matter of each post.